andredufresne/huddle-landing/README.md

 # Huddle-Landing-Page
-Frontend Mentor Challenge
+Frontend Mentor Challenge.
+Completed in a day and deployed on Vercel.

-Deployed site can be found here: https://huddle-landing-page.andredufresne.vercel.app/
+Site can be found here: https://huddle-landing-page.andredufresne.vercel.app/